On the Tradeoff between Energy, Precision, and Accuracy in Federated Quantized Neural Networks: Simulation Results

 Figure \ref{fig:energy_accuracy_precision} shows the total energy consumption and $\precision^*$ when varying a target accuracy $\accuracy$.
 For these results, we use the same \ac{CNN} architecture as Fig. \ref{fig:energy_consumption}.
 We can see that a higher accuracy level requires larger total energy consumption and more bits for data representation to mitigate the quantization error.
 In addition, the \ac{FL} system needs a more number of global iterations to achieve $\epsilon$ from \eqref{accuracy_inequality}.
 As $\epsilon$ becomes looser, a lower $\precision$ can be chosen.
 From Fig. \ref{fig:energy_accuracy_precision}, we can see that an additional $127$ J energy is required to increase $\accuracy$ from 0.01 to $0.001$ while one additional bit of precision is needed.

-Figure \ref{fig:various} compares the total energy consumption until convergence for varying \ac{CNN} models with the baseline that uses standard 32 bits for data representation.
-We use AlexNet, ResNet-50, VGG-16, SENET 154 and DPN for comparison.
-The corresponding $\precision^*$ are 14, 13, 15, 15, and 14, respectively.
+Figure \ref{fig:various} compares the total energy consumption until convergence for varying the size of \ac{CNN} models with the baseline that uses standard 32 bits for data representation.
+Case 1 is assumed to be CNN of two layers and have $d = 25.6\times10^6$ and $N_c = 1.8\times10^9$.
+Case 2 and 3 are assumed to be CNN of five layers.
+They have $61.6\times10^6$ and $83.5\times10^6$ number of parameters and $0.35\times10^9$ and $83.5\times10^6$ number of MAC operations, respectively.
+Case 4 is 7 layers of CNN with $d = 115.1\times10^6$ and $N_c = 10.4\times10^9$.
+Lastly, we assume Case 5 is 9 layers of CNN with $d =138.6\times10^6$ and $15.5\times10^9$.
+The corresponding $\precision^*$ are 13, 14, 14 15, 15, respectively.
 We can see that our \ac{FL} scheme is more effective for \ac{CNN} models with a large model size.
-Note that VGG-16 has 138.8 M weights while ResNet-50 has 25.6 M weights.
-In particular, for VGG-16, we can reduce the total energy consumption up to 53$\%$ compared to the baseline.
+Note that Case 5 has 138.8 M weights while Case 1 has 25.6 M weights.
+In particular, for Case 5, we can reduce the total energy consumption up to 53$\%$ compared to the baseline.